New for 2020 – Podcasts!

 This blogThis blog is called A Few Kind Words because the word kindness originally meant being kin, or kindred, or of the same kind.
 And since we are all humankind, we should remember to be kinder to one another when we communicate.
 The alternative is to be unkind, to use language which fails to connect or even alienates.
 The choice isn't hard.

 - RT @DarkAngelsWrite: A weekly dose of writerly thoughts to distract, inspire and reassure you.
-Be well, keep reading, keep writing and know… 3 weeks ago
+If you’re feeling worried and unsettled by w… 1 day ago

 Tag Archives: jargon